 - Place the virtual machine on a stand-alone host

 - Set DRS automation level to manual / partially automated

-- Set Virtual machine automation mode to manual / partially automated
+- Set virtual machine automation mode to manual / partially automated

 If the virtual machine is placed on the stand-alone host the performance of the virtual machine depends on the level of contention and the virtual machine resource entitlement.
 During resource contention it can only fall back on its resource entitlement and hopefully gain a higher priority than the other residing virtual machines.
-If the virtual machine was located on an ESX host in a DRS cluster, the virtual machine could have been migrated to receive its resource entitlement on another host.
+If the virtual machine was located on an ESXi host in a DRS cluster, the virtual machine could have been migrated to receive its resource entitlement on another host.
 By choosing CPU-affinity, you are betting only on one horse, the local CPU scheduler of one host instead of leveraging the full suite of resource management vSphere delivers today.

 DRS set to Manual or partially automated

 If the DRS automation level is set to manual or partially automated, the cluster will not automatically load balance virtual machines and DRS will recommend migrations.
 These recommendations must be applied manually by the administrator.
 DRS imbalance calculation will be invoked every 300 seconds but is also triggered if the cluster detects resource demand and supply changes, as well as changes in the resource settings in the cluster.
 As you can imagine, this behavior will create an incredible load on the administrator to let the cluster operate as efficiently as possible if he wants to ensure that the virtual machines are receiving their resource entitlements.